dineshkummarc/EduSec3.0.0/readme.txt

 5. You are now ready to use EduSec.

 # Known Issues #
 - The  .htaccess  file  may  cause  issues  on  some  servers.
-If  you  get  a   500 Internal Server Error  when you  try  to load the installer,  delete  the .htaccess file (the application will still work without it.)
+If  you  get  a   500 Internal Server Error  when you  try  to load the installer,
+- On Windows Server WAMP / XAMPP  need to rewrite apache serveice : click on the WAMP/XAMPP icon and goto apache --> Apache Modules --> rewrite_modle  make sure this rewrite_module is chacked.